 One of the goals of the sign ordinance is to keep the City-owned right-of-way1 clear of signs unrelated to traffic or safety.
 Over 6,000 “bandit signs” are confiscated from the right-of-way each year.

 However, when potential buyers are searching for an open house without the assistance of a realtor, they often have difficulty finding the location of the home for sale and rely on signs posted by the seller for directions to the property.
 As a solution, the City has created a licensing program to allow open house signs to be displayed in the right-of-way of certain intersections to direct buyers to open houses.
 This program is described below and in the Open house sign permit brochure.

 There are two parts to an open house sign permit: the license agreement, and the permit sticker for the sign itself.

 - The open house sign permit is issued in the form of a sticker to be placed on the sign.
 If the sign does not have a permit sticker it will be removed.
 Each permit (after the one included with the license agreement) is $5.
 Permits are good only during the calendar year issued; if you have permits left at the end of the calendar year, they cannot be used in the next.
-(Download 2018 open house sign permit sticker order form)
+(Download 2021 Open House sign permit sticker order form)

-**Realtors and Agents: Before coming to the PDS Office to pick up permit stickers, please call 512-218-5428 to confirm that your broker has a licence agreement on file for the current year.
+**Realtors and Agents: Before coming to the Inspection Services Office to pick up permit stickers, please call 512-218-5550 to confirm that your broker has a license agreement on file for the current year.
 We will also need to confirm that you have permission from your broker to purchase permit stickers on their behalf (an email is sufficient).

 - Sign may only be used to direct buyers to a previously occupied home, not to new construction.